TrainProtocol/solver/README.md

 TrainSolver supports Docker-based deployments for local development or production.
 A `docker-compose.yml` is provided to start up the full stack, including Temporal services, API, and required infrastructure components.

 ---

-## 🔌 Extending the System

-To integrate a new blockchain:

-1. Implement `TransactionProcessorWorkflow` and `EventListenerWorkflow`.
-2. Implement `IBlockchainActivities` with required logic.
-3. Register chain configuration in the database.
-4. Build and deploy a Temporal worker that registers your workflows and activities.

-> 🧠 These implementations can be done in any language supported by Temporal.io.

-> 📦 Final step: Package your worker as a Docker image to run alongside the system.